Stop By For Brake Service Near You

 BRAKE SERVICE AND INSPECTION

-If you're in need of a brake service and inspection, look no further than Firestone Complete Auto Care, where we offer free brake checks seven days a week, all year long.
-Bring your vehicle in and our tire and auto service professionals will perform a free brake check service that includes:
+If you're in need of a brake service and inspection, look no further than Firestone Complete Auto Care, where we offer free brake inspections year-round, seven days a week.
+Bring your vehicle in and our tire and auto service professionals will perform a free brake inspection service that includes:

 - Measurement of front and rear brake pad wear